donadonny/Fitting-Room/README.md

  * Have photo upload to Firebase storage
  * Set up Firebase database
    * Db structure
-    * [user|photo urls]
+    * [userModel|photo urls]
     * [photo urls|likes|dislikes|reports|usernames]
  * Set up photo functionality
  * Create layout for new photo creation
  * Create photo reporting functionality
  * Have my account section with photos
- * Set up rating system for user likes or dislikes
+ * Set up rating system for userModel likes or dislikes
  * Create catchy launcher icon
- * Make a progress bar for user to see photo upload progress
+ * Make a progress bar for userModel to see photo upload progress
  * Decreased image size by up to 33 times with no noticeable image quality loss in order to reduce:
      * Server storage space
      * Server bandwidth usage
      * User upload time
-     * Time it takes user to view photos
+     * Time it takes userModel to view photos
  * Add ability for users to zoom into photo
  * Add option for commenting on photos
- * Created notifications for when user gets a commentModel on their photo
+ * Created notifications for when userModel gets a commentModel on their photo
   * Add Firebase analytics

 ### Known bugs/ to fix: